 LOVE is a bright and beautiful gift.

-THE GOLDEN PRINCE is up for pre-order, releasing on all major online book retailers June 24.
+THE GOLDEN PRINCE is now available at all major online book retailers.

 Never cross a Fae prince.
 And for Sky’s sake, don’t fall in love with one determined to ruin you.

 Lark Elmray is a show-off and a shameless flirt.
 The highborn females don’t understand the game he’s playing, but I do.

 Everything changed after he became the golden boy, protector of the crown and a powerful wielder of fire magic.
 Get too close and he’s likely to light a faerie on fire.

 I made the mistake of mocking him as a child.
 Lark hasn’t forgotten.
 I can see it in the wicked gleam of his eyes every time he looks my way.
 But that’s not the worst of it.
 To admit the truth would burn me from the inside out before Lark ever conjured a single flame.